 The only kind of move that doesn't really work with this is your uppercut, but instead of coming up with a new way to describe that we just call them uppercuts because they are pretty much the only move that works that way and if not we just say: do an uppercut twice or do an uppercut and then... and so forth.

-you have to admit that you don't even have to think about it when someone tells you to do a quarter circle forward versus saying d, df, f
+Even if you're more familiar with the old way, you have to admit that you don't even have to think about it when someone tells you to do a quarter circle forward versus saying d, df, f